 SPANISH 404.
 (3) PENINSULAR GENRES OF THE MODERN AGE.
 A seminar course to complement Spanish 403, continuing to synthesize Hispanic literary modes through the Illustracion, the Afrancesados, the subsequent eruption of romanticisimo and into the contemporary period of Garcia Lorca, Camilo José Cela, and Ana Maria Matute.
 Considerable reading.
 Lectures and texts, oral and written student performance in Spanish only.
 Prerequisite: Spanish 331.

 SPANISH 405.
 (3) MODERN LATIN AMERICAN THEATER.
-A seminar introducing students to the development of twentieth-century Latin American theater.
+A seminar introducing students to the development of Latin American theater.
 Representative plays of national, vanguard, and contemporary theater.
 Class discussions and oral and written student performances in Spanish only.
 Prerequisite: Spanish 332.

 SPANISH 409.
 (3) SPANISH-ENGLISH TRANSLATION.
 An introduction to the tools and mechanisms of translations from Spanish into English.
 Includes investigation of style, word usage, synonyms, and idiomatic expressions.
 Exercises include translation of popular media and literature.
 A final lengthy translation project is required.
 Prerequisite: Spanish 311 or 312.